MultiSafepay/docs/content/payments/checkout/payment-components/integrating-single-payment-method.md

     order: response.data
 });
 ```
-- If the customer needs to perform additional actions, they are redirected, e.g. to the `payment_url` or 3D Secure.
+If the customer needs to perform additional actions, they are redirected to the relevant page, e.g. the `payment_url` or 3D Secure.
 Then, if successful, they are redirected to the `redirect_url`.

-- If no further action is required, the customer is redirected to the `redirect_url`.
+If no further action is required, the customer is redirected to the `redirect_url`.

 ## Step 4: Go live